bomberstudios/obsidian-mono-theme/README.md

 - I love orange
 - I don't use dark themes
-- I like taking notes using a monospaced font
+- I like taking notes using a monospaced font (in particular, [IBM Plex Mono](https://github.com/IBM/plex/releases/latest))
 - I never use "Reading Mode"

-And even if you do, you probably don't agree with the rest of my aesthetic choices, so proceed at your own discretion.
+And even if you do, you probably won't agree with the rest of my aesthetic choices, so proceed at your own discretion.

 ## Challenges